semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 Semgrep Cloud Platform (SCP) is used to manage and orchestra Semgrep Code, Semgrep Supply Chain, and Semgrep Secrets.

-## Signing in to Semgrep Cloud Platform
+## Signing into Semgrep Cloud Platform

 <PlatformSigninIntro />